 These provisions are not required by the federal variance rule.

 EPA is required to perform an ESA-consultation for any variance to an aquatic life criterion.
-It makes sense for DEQ to rely on the federal agencies whose role is to conduct such ESA reviews, rather than attempt to conduct such a review itself.
+It makes sense for DEQ to rely on the National Marine Fisheries Servie and the U.S. Fish and Wildlife Service who have the responsibility and expertise to conduct such ESA reviews, rather than attempt to conduct such a review itself.

-The provision regarding human health provides a subjective bar of “unreasonable risk” to human health.
-A variance is only allowable if progress can be made toward attaining the underlying water quality standard; in other words, dischargers must decrease the level of the pollutant for which the variance is granted.
-In addition, variance conditions must reflect the “highest attainable condition.”
-In other words, by the end of the variance, a permittee must do whatever if feasibly can do to reduce pollutant levels.
-The variance is a tool to, over time, decrease risks to human health to the extent feasible, even if it can’t feasibly attain the criterion.
-DEQ cannot, by rule, allow a variance if it were to result in increasing risk to human health.
-Therefore, it doesn’t make sense for DEQ to issue a subjective finding about unreasonable risks to human health under a variance.
+The provision regarding “unreasonable risk” to human health is subjective and un-defined.
+Importantly, a variance is only allowable if it is not feasible to attain the water quality standard, but progress can be made toward attaining the standard.
+In addition, variance requirements must reflect the “highest attainable condition.”
+In other words, a permittee must do whatever is feasible to reduce pollutant levels.
+The variance is a tool to, over time, decrease risks to human health to the extent feasible, even though the underlying standard can’t feasibly be attained during the term of the variance.

 DEQ received one comment from a member from the suction dredge mining community in Oregon asking for a variance once the Commission adopts a revised variance authorization rule.
 DEQ has responded that variances are only needed for dischargers that have effluent limits for mercury that cannot be attained.
-DEQ’s suction dredge mining permit does not have an effluent limit for mercury and, therefore, a variance is unnecessary.
+DEQ’s suction dredge mining permit does not contain a numeric effluent limit for mercury and, therefore, a variance is unnecessary.

 Comments on Willamette Basin Mercury Multiple Discharger Variance